 TELC provides a wide range of study materials to help you prepare for various tests.
-This includes mock tests, model papers, handbooks, tips and advice, practice sets, phrasebooks.
+This includes mock tests, model papers, handbooks, tips and advice, practice sets, and phrasebooks.

 Many are totally free to download.
-There are also some paid ones, mainly the hard copies.
+There are also some paid ones, mainly hard copies.
 You can buy from TELC online store. — LINK

 Besides these approaches, you can check out various books, apps, and online resources like podcasts and apps for your study plan.